LD | TITLE | SPONSOR | SUMMARY | COMM | POSITION | STATUS | ACTION / NOTES |

 An Act To Provide For Appropriations And Allocations (SP 339) | Margaret ROTUNDO of Androscoggin | This bill is a concept draft pursuant to Joint Rule 208.
 This bill proposes to provide for appropriations and allocations. | AFA |

-An Act To Require Health Insurance Coverage For Specialized Risk Screening For First Responders (SP 343) | Donna BAILEY of York | For policies issued or renewed on or after January 1, 2027, this bill prohibits a health insurance carrier from denying coverage to an enrollee who is a first responder for specialized risk screening recommended by a health care provider.
+An Act To Create A Rebuttable Presumption Related To Specialized Risk Screening For First Responders (SP 343) | Donna BAILEY of York | For policies issued or renewed on or after January 1, 2027, this bill prohibits a health insurance carrier from denying coverage to an enrollee who is a first responder for specialized risk screening recommended by a health care provider.
 It limits the ability of a Full Summary |

 HCIFS |